 - 1. Waiting/reception area

 - 2. Care of patients including consultation, procedures / treatment activities and emergency services Diagnostic facilities e.g. x-rays

-- 3. Research and training

-- 4. Pharmacy services if portrayed (usually in case of polyclinics)

-- 5. Administrative/Facility management services
+- 3. Administrative/Facility management services

-- 6. Support and supply services
+- 4. Support and supply services

-- 7. Parking areas, etc.
+- 5. Parking areas, etc.

 The legal aspect is the most significant consideration in planning and designing a project and the architects, engineers, planners and allied professionals must have working knowledge of the applicable laws, rules and regulations and relevant codes of practice.